Our Church History

-Gilmer County was twenty-six years old when a body of members from the Flat Creek Baptist Church crossed the Coosawattee River on May 16, 1858 to constitute a body of believers into a new church which they called Pleasant Grove Baptist Church.
+Gilmer County was twenty six years old when a body of members from the Flat Creek Baptist Church crossed the Coosawattee River on May 16, 1858, to constitute a body of believers into a new church which they called Pleasant Grove Baptist Church.

 Elder Peter Miller was elected Chairman of the new Presbytery which possessed all the rights and privileges claimed by the United Baptist Church of Christ.
 J.D.
-Woodward was chosen to server in the office of Deacon.
-There were twelve charter members, 6 male and 6 female.
+Woodward was chosen to server in the office of deacon.
+There were twelve charger members, six males and six females.
 They adopted Articles of Faith and Rules of Decorum to govern the body.
-They became members of the Ellijay Baptist Association.
+They became members of the Ellijay Baptist Association